-- i) Participation in a victory ceremony; - ii) Fulfilment of media commitments; - iii) Competing in further competitions the same day; - iv) Any other reasonable circumstances, as determined by the DCO, taking into account any instructions of the representative of the ISU.
+i) Participation in a victory ceremony;

+- ii) Fulfilment of media commitments;

+- iii) Competing in further Competitions;

+- iv) Any other reasonable circumstances, as determined by the DCO, taking into account any instructions of the representative of the ISU.

 In any case, after notification, the Skater must be accompanied at all times by a representative of the Sample Collection Authority who shall be of the same gender.